Ecuatorial

 Papaya Arc

-Our new Papaya Arc pattern presents watercolor studies of a giant papaya tree spotted in Costa Rica superimposed on a backdrop of overlapping ovals.
-With majestic vegetation juxtaposed against this simple geometric design, the layered composition calls to mind the resonant sensory experience of jungle environments.
+Papaya Arc presents watercolor studies of a giant papaya tree superimposed on a backdrop of overlapping ovals.
+Painted by hand, this geometric botanical design is a layered composition that evokes the sensory experience of the jungle.

 1 of 9